 The main Canvas Health office in Oakdale, Minnesota is housed in a modern three-level building with spacious therapy rooms, conference rooms, an observation room, and a sunroom for seminars and other meetings.
 The grounds are attractive and well-maintained.
-Interns have a large common office in the Oakdale building with windows and a wooded view.
+Interns have a large common office in the Oakdale building located near the testing materials, support staff, and other psychologists.
 Interns also have access to a kitchen, quiet outdoor space, a gymnasium (limited; by request), and a private lactation room.

 The facilities were constructed in 1980, purpose-built to be a mental health clinic and, as the agency has expanded, careful attention has been given to architectural purpose.
 The setting compares well to other clinical settings in which the interns may be employed.
 The building has several dedicated offices for staff to use and the interns are assigned days and times in these offices at the beginning of the year so they have an identified space in which to see therapy clients and assessment examinees.
-Two observation rooms are available by appointment in the Oakdale office.
+One observation room is available by appointment in the Oakdale office.

-Training settings also include the Washington County Jail, where occasional evaluations are conducted, and family homes for the Family Treatment Program in-home family therapy sessions.
-Interns serve 1-2 days per week at another Canvas Health site in either Stillwater, Cottage Grove, North Branch or Bloomington, Minnesota, which are equally suitable to their purpose; mileage is reimbursed (offsite travel expectations may change depending on the COVID-19 pandemic and agency needs).
+Interns serve 1-2 days per week at another Canvas Health site in either Stillwater, Cottage Grove, Forest Lake or Bloomington, Minnesota, which are equally suitable to their purpose; mileage is reimbursed.